 Unlike Japan, diet isn’t the key reason why the Swiss benefit from a long and prosperous life.
 In fact, their main traditional foods – sausage, chocolate, cheese, and bread – are far from healthy.

 Keeping active is key for good health in Switzerland – and the mountains act as a playground for the locals (think hiking in the summer and skiing in the winter).
 But this active population also knows how to take downtime when they need it – indeed, only around 7% of Swiss people say they work very long hours.

 Aside from these factors, the Swiss pride themselves on embracing a tight-knit community.
 It's estimated that 96% of people in Switzerland say they have at least one person they could rely on in a time of need.
 So, perhaps being healthy isn’t totally dependent on your actions alone.

-An Italian family sit around the table together, tucking into their healthy Mediterranean dinner
+A family sit around the table together, tucking into their healthy dinner

 For some, these findings may come as a surprise, since Israel has had to endure a 70-year history of war and perpetual conflict.
 Despite this, the chance of dying from heart disease, stroke, cancer, or diabetes at ages 30-70 is among the lowest in the world here.

 The main secret to Israel’s longevity is – yep, you guessed it – the Mediterranean diet, but low alcohol consumption also helps keep Israelis in tip-top shape.
 Similar to some of the other countries on our list, the close family structure in Israel is an important reason why the population generally has a longer lifespan – this way, people can comfortably receive help and support if they’re suffering.

 The most important factor affecting longevity in Israel is the efficient Israeli healthcare system.

 Israel guarantees healthcare to all citizens as a fundamental right, with a national health insurance law passed in 1995 providing universal coverage.